 OFFICERS

 Section 1.
 Officers and Duties.
-The officers of the Organization shall be the President, President-Elect, Vice President, Secretary, and Treasurer.
-These officers shall perform the duties prescribed by these bylaws, by the parliamentary authority adopted by the Organization, and by the Board of Directors.
+The officers of the Association shall be the President, President-Elect, Secretary, and Treasurer.
+These officers shall perform the duties prescribed by these bylaws, by the parliamentary authority adopted by the Association, and by the Board of Directors.

 Section 2.
 Eligibility for Office.
 Only Active members shall be eligible to hold office.
-In order to serve as president, president-elect, or vice president, a member must have served on the Organization Board of Directors for at least two years.
+In order to serve as President and President-Elect, Treasurer or Secretary, a member must have served on the Association Board of Directors for at least one year.

 Section 3.
 Nominations.
-The nominating committee shall be made up of at least three active members who are elected at the annual meeting.
-It shall be the duty of the Nominating Committee to nominate candidates for the offices to be filled at the annual meeting, including the nominating committee.
-The Nominating Committee shall prepare the slate of officers, directors, and nominating committee members and submit it to the membership at least 60 days before the annual meeting.
+It shall be the duty of the Board of Directors, prior to the annual meeting, to prepare a ballot with nominations for, if necessary, President Elect, Secretary, Treasurer and three (3) Directors.
+The Board of Directors shall prepare the slate of officers and directors, and submit it to the membership at least 60 days before the annual meeting.
 The election ballot shall be sent to all members by electronic and/or postal mail at least 45 days before the annual meeting.
 The ballots are due back at least 15 days before the annual meeting.

 Section 4.
 Election.
 The Board of Directors shall appoint a Tellers Committee who shall receive and count the ballots.
 The Tellers Report shall be given to the members at the Annual Meeting.
 A majority vote shall elect.
-In the event that any office is not filled by this election process, a runoff election will be conducted at the Annual Meeting.

 Section 5.
 Term of Office.
-The President, President-Elect, and Vice President shall be elected for a term of one year, or until their successors are elected, and their term shall begin at the conclusion of the Annual Meeting.
-The Secretary, Treasurer, and Directors shall be elected for a term of two years, or until their successors are elected, and their term shall begin at the conclusion of the Annual Meeting.
-Their terms shall be staggered.
-The Vice President, Secretary, and Treasurer shall not serve more than two consecutive terms in the same office.
+The President and President-Elect shall be elected for a term of two years.
+Their term shall begin on August 1 following the Annual Meeting of the Association.
+At the conclusion of the President-Elect’s term, he or she will commence a two-year term as President.
+The Secretary and Treasurer shall be elected for a term of two years and these terms shall begin on August 1 following the Annual Meeting.
+Neither the President, Treasurer or Secretary may serve consecutive terms in the same position.
+The prohibition on consecutive terms contained herein may be waived by a majority of the Directors.
+Each Director shall deliver any Association property and records to their successor or the President by August 1 following the conclusion of their term.

 Section 6.
 Vacancies.

-In the event of a vacancy in the office of the President, the President-Elect shall become the President to finish out that term of office, and then shall assume the office of President the following year for which elected.
+In the event of a vacancy in the office of the President, the President-Elect shall become the President to finish out that term of office, and then shall assume the office of President for the term for which he or she was elected.
 A vacancy in the office of President-Elect shall not be filled until the next meeting of the membership.
-A vacancy in any other office may be filled by the Board of Directors for the unexpired portion of the term.
+A vacancy in any other office or the Board may be filled by the Board of Directors, by a majority vote, for the unexpired portion of the term.